anshmehtamm/lstm-pytorch/README.md

 # News Category Classifier
- Categorizing news topics using different ML techniqiues (extension for NewsSwipe app).
+**Using only PyTorch's matrix multiplications, and no other built-in APIs to understand the math behind!**

 A self project to learn in depth about machine learning, its pitfalls, why the architectures are designed the way they are, and how to improve them.

 ## Description
 This project is an extension for the NewsSwipe app I built in January 2024. (checkout the app [here](https://appetize.io/app/bi3tse7tgin6xi63n46ywxikrq?device=iphone14pro&osVersion=17.2)).
 The main goal of this project is to categorize news articles into different categories. (e.g. sports, politics, technology, etc.)